everx-labs/ever-cli/README.md

 tonos-cli depool --addr 0:3187b4d738d69776948ca8543cb7d250c042d7aad1e0aa244d247531590b9147 donor vesting --wallet 0:255a3ad9dfa8aa4f3481856aafc7d79f47d50205190bd56147138740e9b177f3 --donor 0:279afdbd7b2cbf9e65a5d204635a8630aec2baec60916ffdc9c79a09d2d2893d --sign "deal hazard oak major glory meat robust teach crush plastic point edge"
 ```

 Not the whole stake is available to the beneficiary at once.
-Instead it is split into parts and the next part of stake becomes available to the beneficiary (is transformed into beneficiary's ordinary stake) at the end of the round that coincides with the end of the next withdrawal period.
-Rewards from vesting stake are always added to the beneficiary's ordinary stake.
-To withdraw these funds, beneficiary should use use one of the [withdrawal functions](#75-withdraw-stakes).
+Instead, it is split into parts and the next part of stake
+becomes available to the beneficiary (is transformed into beneficiary's ordinary stake) at the end of the round that
+coincides with the end of the next withdrawal period.
+Rewards from vesting stake are always added to the beneficiary's
+ordinary stake.
+To withdraw these funds, beneficiary should use one of the [withdrawal functions](#75-withdraw-stakes).

-Please note, that the vesting stake is split into two equal parts by the DePool, to be used in both odd and even rounds, so to ensure DePool can participate in elections with just one vesting stake where validator wallet is beneficiary, the stake should exceed `validatorAssurance` *2.
-Similarly, to ensure any vesting stake is accepted, make sure it exceeds `minStake` *2.
+Please note, that the vesting stake is split into two equal parts by the DePool, to be used in both odd and even rounds,
+so to ensure DePool can participate in elections with just one vesting stake where validator wallet is beneficiary, the
+stake should exceed `validatorAssurance` *2.
+Similarly, to ensure any vesting stake is accepted, make sure it exceeds
+`minStake` *2.

 **Donor uses the following command to make a vesting stake:**